neonbiohazard/Tools2/README.md

 execute dozens of workspace tools.
 The tool set now covers planning, code analysis, refactoring, data inspection, dependency management and more.
 The agent uses a reranker model to choose which tool best matches your request.
+Tool functions self-register via a ``@register_tool`` decorator, making it easy to extend the system.
+Conversation history is stored in ``history.json`` so the LLM can reference earlier exchanges.